GianlucaBertaina/nucleardensity/README.md

 # Semiclassical Nuclear Densities

-This code evaluates the nuclear density distributions, together with the bond, angle, and dihedral distributions, given the wavefunctions determined with a [semiclassical method](https://doi.org/10.1063/1.5041911), using a Monte Carlo approach.
+This code evaluates the nuclear density distributions, together with the bond, angle, and dihedral distributions, given the wavefunctions determined with a semiclassical method [https://doi.org/10.1063/1.5041911](https://doi.org/10.1063/1.5041911), using a Monte Carlo approach.

 ## Getting Started